|

 • Evening: Dinner and drinks in the city centre

-Planning your one day in Christchurch itinerary
+Planning your one day Christchurch itinerary

 This route covers Christchurch’s essential experiences: the historic tram tour that tells the city’s recovery story with live commentary, lunch at the bustling Riverside Market, spectacular panoramic views from the gondola summit, peaceful moments in the beautiful Botanic Gardens, and ends with dinner in the heart of the rebuilt city centre.